-Organisation and facilitation of the stakeholder consultation meetings will be supported by the national consultant.
+The National Consultant will organise and assist with facilitation of the stakeholder consultation meetings.
 The international consultant will be required to participate in and lead, together with the national consultant, meetings and workshops remotely online.
 Tasks include:

 - a.
 Identification of stakeholders This will be done in collaboration with national consultant for solar, DPE, CCDA and the consultants working on the hydro policy.
 The key stakeholders should include government agencies, civil society and the private sector. - b.
 Develop a consultation schedule with respective stakeholders identified above. - c.
 Conduct one-on-one consultation following the schedule developed above. - d.
 Circulate the drafts of Policy Recommendations (including regulatory framework where required, e.g. licensing) and Operational Guidelines to stakeholders for necessary input and feedback. - e.
-Facilitate a validation workshop at the national level for a Solar Policy and Regulatory Framework Solar Operational Guidelines;
+Facilitate a validation workshop at the national level for a Solar Policy and Regulatory Framework including the Solar Operational Guidelines;